fspms/linux-tool/README.md

 # F-Secure linux-tool
- Script to automate the management of F-Secure Policy Manager for linux
+ Script to automated the management of F-Secure Policy Manager for linux

 This script allows :